dohmatob/inlinedetours/ReadMe.txt

 5) There is no 5.
 That's it!

+Remarque: Observe that point 4) above provides for a function trap/proxy of the form 'target -> prehandler + target + posthandler'.

-A dictionary of all detour structures is maintained so detours can be subsequenty undone.
+A dictionary of all detour structures (see the g_detours linked-list varibale in inlinedetours\inlinedetours.h) is maintained so detours can be subsequenty undone.

-Likewsise, invoking UninstallDetour((PVOID *)&pTarget) is intended to undo a previous installed detour (i.e re-route the original opcodes of the target).
+Likewise, invoking UninstallDetour((PVOID *)&pTarget) is intended to undo a previous installed detour (i.e re-route the original opcodes of the target).
 This is done back-end by the lib as follows:

 1) search for a detour with key = pTarget (if this search fails, then we're trying to undo a detour that was never